March 18, 1945 – June 16, 2012

 Lou Ford (Stacy Keach)

-The Killer Inside Me was remade in 2010 by the contemporary art house director Michael Winterbottom with Jessica Alba (!) taking over Tyrrell's role of the ill-fated hooker Joyce Lakeland; for that production the setting was returned to the 1950s.
+The Killer Inside Me was remade in 2010 by the contemporary art house director Michael Winterbottom with Jessica Alba (!) taking over Tyrrell's role of the ill-fated (but this time around, hot) hooker Joyce Lakeland; for Winterbottom's production, the setting was returned to the 1950s.

 Another Man, Another Chance